 (U.S. Air Force photo by Airman 1st Class Daniel Hughes)

 Not ratting on your boys is one thing — but this dude isn’t your boy.
 The first handful of cases, keep it in house, but if they continually demonstrate behaviors detrimental to the unit, you could face UCMJ action for not speaking up.

-Don't get caught up in whatever sh*tstorm avalanche is about to hit them.
+Don’t get caught up in whatever sh*tstorm avalanche is about to hit the Blue Falcon of the bunch.
 Toss that responsibility up the chain of command at least one level to save your own skin when that moment inevitably comes.